zwbetz-gh/zwbetz/content/post/bash-function-to-delete-all-local-git-branches-except-for-those-you-want-to-keep/index.md

 show_comments: true
 ---

+**Update:** a newer, slicker version of this function is available at https://github.com/zwbetz-gh/dotfiles

+---

 Inspired by this [stackoverflow answer](https://stackoverflow.com/a/28572339), I wanted to write a bash function that could handle more than the scenario of "delete all local git branches except for master".
 Add the below snippet to your `.bash_profile` or `.bashrc` and you're ready to rock.
 Some notes on what it can do:

 - If run it **without** arguments, it will delete all local branches, except for the current branch